 Anchor is quite a unique podcast host because it's 100% free, forever.

-All users have access to unlimited storage and bandwidth, along with automatic distribution to the major audio platforms and much, much more.
+All users have access to unlimited storage and bandwidth, along with automatic podcast distribution to the major audio platforms and much, much more.
+Undoubtedly, this is one of the best free podcast platforms.

 All users also have access to a free mobile app that can be used to create new podcasts.
 This includes powerful editing tools such as an audio compiler and video transcriber, along with a basic graphic design module.